97emilylc/97emilylc.github.io/README.md

 # Welcome!
-I am a Senior at UC Berkeley studying Applied Mathematics with a focus on Data Science.
-I would like to use this website to showcase the skills and tools I have learned as an Undergraduate as well as showcase my own personal projects.
+I am a first year Masters student at USC studying Applied Data Science.
+I would like to use this website to showcase the skills and tools I have learned as well as display coding samples and projects.

 My resume can be found [here.](resume.pdf)